plissken2013es/glitch-torpedo-js13k2016/README.md

 Moreover, Sub player may enter "Silent running" mode by pressing SPACE once per game: the subs will become invisible to the Ship player for a few seconds.

-Any time toggle MUSIC on/off by pressing M key.

 When time is over, the best score wins.

 Important note: remember that this is and old arcade machine and some undesired bugs or